Two Room for the River Projects in the Netherlands

 Also nature and recreation were supposed to be given new opportunities in these developments.
 Have those good intentions been implemented?
-To check that out, I visited two Room for the River projects this summer: Noordwaard near Werkendam and IJsseldelta near Kampen.
+Yes, they have.
+I’ve already written about the projects in Deventer and Nijmegen, for which I did some work myself.
+And this summer, I visited two other Room for the River: Noordwaard near Werkendam and IJsseldelta near Kampen.

 One could consider Noordwaard as an new extension to the Biesbosch national park.
 But in fact the area has always been part of the Biesbosch; it was reclaimed in the 1960s and has now been restored to its original state.

 (interactive map: zoom in or click on the icons for more information)

 The starting point of our 12.4-kilometer hiking route, restaurant De Waterman in Werkendam, is somewhat hard to reach by public transport.
 On weekdays there is an occasional minibus service by Arriva; during the weekend the ferry from Gorinchem (and a few kilometres extra hiking) is probably the best option.
 Fortunately my traveling companion I. has a car so I didn’t have to look into that any further.

 The nice thing about Noordwaard is that you can actually walk into the area, well, after you have reached Werkendam, that is.
 Large parts of the Biesbosch are only accessible by boat, but fortunately Rijkswaterstaat (the Dutch public works service) has built a large number of sturdy concrete bridges when they reconstructed the old creeks.